 5 HR Tips for Your Work Christmas Party

 The company Christmas party is a great opportunity to network with colleagues and build relationships in a fun, relaxed environment.
 Letting staff cut loose at the Christmas party should be within reason.
 Specifically, you don’t want their activities to pose potential risks to health and safety or even have legal repercussions.
 It is a work function, after all, and your employees need to be reminded of that.
+Sometimes people indulge a little more than they usually do at staff Christmas parties.
+It’s good to have some fun after a year of hard work, but it can come with some risks such as workplace bullying or disagreements.
+We know how to party (appropriately) at Happy HR, and that’s why we’ve got some tips to share with you on how to run a successful event that mitigates risk and stress for everyone involved.
+Happy HR is a cloud-based software company that automates and organises your HR processes.
+Read to see what we recommend doing for safe and fun office Christmas parties!

 Have an Alcohol Waiver

 An effective idea to protect your company’s interests is to have your employees sign an alcohol waiver before the event.
 This agreement ensures that employees are aware and agree that their participation in the event is voluntary and will drink alcohol at their own discretion, risk and liability.
+It should also mention that the company will not be held liable for any harm or loss to them due to their participation in the event.
+This may seem like an unnecessary measure to some, but it will give you peace of mind at the party and help avoid any indsicretions and inappropriate behaviour.

 Send Out an Email Outlining the Rules

 Putting ground rules in place is a good way to remind people how to behave in an office setting.
 Sending out an email or document outlining the company’s code of conduct will remind your employees of the behavioural expectations at the workplace.
+A company Christmas party is still a work event, so they shouldn’t say or do anything that they wouldn’t normally do at work.
+These rules should clearly state basic guidelines around code of conduct.
+Here is a list of things you can include in your document:

 • Any form of inappropriate language, behaviour or bullying will not be tolerated